EqualExperts/agents-behave/blog/blog-tests-with-bdd.md

 The quality of the prompts is crucial.
 They must be clear, concise, and unambiguous to ensure that the LLM behaves as expected.

-We learned that sometimes, a small change in the prompt can have a significant impact on the LLM's response.
+We learnt that sometimes, a small change in the prompt can have a significant impact on the LLM's response.
 Having these automated tests in place proved to be very helpful in identifying issues with the prompts and improving them.
 This was true for all the prompts used for the Assistant, the TestUser, and the Conversation Analyser.

 ### Mixtral's Limitations